iancero/checkthat/README.md

 checks and you should keep doing it.
 But those checks would be even better if they lived in the code, rather than in your head.
-Checkthat therefore provides functions that closely resemble the checks you already do by hand or by eye, and makes it easy for you to also express them in code.
+Checkthat therefore provides functions that closely resemble the checks you already do by hand or by eye, so that it is easy for you to also express them in code as you go.

 ## Basic usage